 The combination of Massivit 3D printers and Madmapper software offers a simple solution for creating complex eye-popping displays with endless possibilities.

 Video mapping is an innovative method of projecting a video movie on a 3D object with a great deal of precision.
 The method uses the 3D information used for printing to project an image onto that printed shape.
-The difficulty that is associated with Video Mapping arises when trying to perfectly align a 2D movie on a 3D object.
+The difficulty associated with Video Mapping arises when trying to perfectly align a 2D movie on a 3D object.
 This problem is aggravated further when the 3D object is more complex, where it may be almost impossible to have any alignment take place.

-To address this issue, a 3D object that was generated and printed digitally is perfect, , since you have it’s digital information, for calculating the inherent distortion and achieve perfect alignment between the video and the 3D print.
+To address this issue, a 3D object that was generated and printed digitally is a perfect solution, since you have its digital information, for calculating the inherent distortion, and can achieve perfect alignment between the video and the 3D print.

-This guide will take you step by step, for making a complete workflow to create your own video mapping.
+This step-by-step guide will help you to create your own video mapping.

-Software and hardware required:
+Software and hardware required